This is part 2 of WHAT IS ELECTRICITY. Loading...

 Scientists would say that all wires are always full of "electricity:"

-it is the movable electrons found in all metals.
+it's the movable sea of electrons found in all metals.
 When

 a circuit is broken, the "electricity" stops where it is, and it remains